Meares Glacier, Unakwik Inlet

 by | Jun 2, 2022

-The heavily glaciated north coast of Prince William Sound experienced repeated ice advances through the Neoglacial Period, and despite this hostile environment, humans have inhabited the area for thousands of years.
-The earliest known occupation of the sound is based on archaeological excavations from a prehistorical village site called Uqciuvit at the northern end of Esther Passage in Port Wells, about 16 miles (26 km) west of Unakwik Inlet.
-This village was inhabited between about 4400 and 3300 years ago.
-Very little is known about the people of this pre-Neoglacial phase, except that they hunted sea mammals, used red ochre, and were familiar with slate grinding.
-Historically, Prince William Sound was occupied by eight geographic groups of Chugach people, the easternmost group of Eskimos.
-Although these groups shared the same language and culture, each was politically independent with its own leader and principal village.
-The Kiniklik people were one of the eight original Chugach tribes.
-In 1956, Frederica de Laguna inventoried the settlements of Prince William Sound based on surveys conducted in 1930 and 1933 and described a prehistorical village of the Kiniklik people in Unakwik Inlet on the west shore near the mouth of the fjord.
-The main historical village called Kiniklik was situated at the end of the peninsula separating Unakwik Inlet from Eaglek Bay to the west and was already abandoned in 1930.
-In 1790, the Spanish explorer Salvador Fidalgo reputedly visited Unakwik fjord.
-In 1794, Lieutenant Joseph Whidbey with the Vancouver Expedition sailed into the bay and found the upper part blocked by ice, but noted the noise made by ice falling from the glacier front.
+The heavily glaciated north coast of Prince William Sound experienced repeated ice advances during the Neoglacial Period.
+Despite this hostile environment, humans have inhabited the area for thousands of years.
+The earliest known occupation of the sound is based on archaeological excavations at a prehistoric village site called Uqciuvit, located at the northern end of Esther Passage in Port Wells, about 16 miles (26 km) west of Unakwik Inlet.
+This village was inhabited between approximately 4,400 and 3,300 years ago.
+Little is known about the people of this pre-Neoglacial phase, except that they hunted sea mammals, used red ochre, and were familiar with slate grinding.
+Historically, Prince William Sound was home to eight geographic groups of Chugach people, the easternmost group of Eskimos.
+Although these groups shared the same language and culture, each was politically independent, with its own leader and principal village.
+The Kiniklik people people were one of the original Chugach tribes.
+In 1956, Frederica de Laguna inventoried the settlements of Prince William Sound based on surveys from 1930 and 1933.
+She described a prehistoric village of the Kiniklik people in Unakwik Inlet on the west shore near the fjord’s mouth.
+The main historical village, also named Kiniklik, was located at the peninsula’s end separating Unakwik Inlet from Eaglek Bay to the west and was already abandoned by 1930.
+In 1790, Spanish explorer Salvador Fidalgo reputedly visited Unakwik Fjord.
+In 1794, Lieutenant Joseph Whidbey, with the Vancouver Expedition, sailed into the bay and found the upper part blocked by ice.
+He noted the noise of ice falling from the glacier front.
 In 1905, Grant and Higgins visited the bay and returned in 1909 to document the glacier.
-They photographed the terminus and described it as 0.8 miles (1.3 km) wide and over 300 feet (91 m) high, and slowly advancing based on vegetation being overrun by ice.
+They photographed the terminus, describing it as 0.8 miles (1.3 km) wide and over 300 feet (91 m) high, and noted it was slowly advancing as vegetation was being overrun by ice.

 Meares Glacier has been advancing since it was first observed in 1905.
-William O. Field reported that the terminus of Meares Glacier from 1910 to 1931, advanced 820 to 985 feet (250-300 m) with an annual advance of 40 to 50 feet (12 to 14 m) per year, and from 1931 to 1966, advanced 650 to 1400 feet (200 to 425 m), with an annual advance of 20 to 40 feet (6-12 m) per year.
-In the 56 years between 1910 and 1966, the terminus advanced between 1640 and 2215 feet (500-675 m), an average advance of 30 to 40 feet (9 to 12 m) per year.
-In 1910, Ernest F. Bean, who for two summers was a member of an expedition organized by the National Geographic Society, determined that the water depth ranged from 634 feet (193 m) about 0.5 miles (0.8 km) south of the glacier terminus to over 1,000 feet (305 m) near the entrance of the inlet.
-He also found topographic evidence of several former glaciation episodes.
-The fjord walls are straight and steep, and there were numerous hanging valleys from which streams cascaded to the sea.
-The rock walls showed an abundance of ice grooving, plucking, and striation.
-Bathymetric soundings proved conclusively that the Meares Glacier formerly extended much farther south and had eroded the inlet.
-Bean also determined that the depth was too shallow at the terminus for the glacier to be floating and was still actively scouring the inlet floor.
-Since the height of the ice front is at least 200 feet (61 m) and the depth of the water is 634 feet (193 m), there is a total thickness of 734 feet (224 m).
-If glacier ice floats in seawater with one-sixth of its volume above water, the total thickness of the glacier would have to be 1,200 feet (366 m).
-In 2000, the terminus of Meares Glacier was observed to be slowly advancing and pushing down trees, although observations from the air showed evidence of ice thinning at the margins of the terminus.
-Between 1910 and 2000, the terminus advanced about 0.7 miles (1.1 km), an average advance of 40 feet (12.2 m) per year.
-In the 36-year period between 1966 and 2002, the glacier advanced a maximum of about 1800 feet (550 m) or an average annual advance of about 50 feet (15 m) per year.
-This atypical glacier advance is explained by the relatively large snow accumulation zone of 30,000 acres (12,140 ha) compared to the ablation zone of 5,000 acres (2,000ha).
+William O. Field reported that between 1910 and 1931, the glacier’s terminus advanced 820 to 985 feet (250 to 300 m), with an annual advance of 40 to 50 feet (12 to 14 m).
+From 1931 to 1966, it advanced 650 to 1,400 feet (200 to 425 m), or 20 to 40 feet (6 to 12 m) annually.
+Over the 56 years from 1910 to 1966, the terminus advanced 1,640 to 2,215 feet (500 to 675 m), averaging 30 to 40 feet (9 to 12 m) per year.
+In 1910, Ernest F. Bean, part of a National Geographic Society expedition, found water depths ranging from 634 feet (193 m) about 0.5 miles (0.8 km) south of the terminus to over 1,000 feet (305 m) near the inlet’s entrance.
+He also identified evidence of past glaciations.
+The fjord walls are straight and steep, with numerous hanging valleys where streams cascade to the sea.
+The rock walls display ice grooving, plucking, and striation.
+Bathymetric soundings confirmed that Meares Glacier once extended farther south, eroding the inlet.
+Bean determined that the depth was too shallow at the terminus for the glacier to be floating, indicating it was actively scouring the inlet floor.
+The ice front height is at least 200 feet (61 m), and the water depth is 634 feet (193 m), giving a total thickness of 734 feet (224 m).
+For glacier ice to float in seawater, one-sixth of its volume must be above water, requiring a total thickness of 1,200 feet (366 m).
+In 2000, Meares Glacier’s terminus was observed to be slowly advancing and pushing down trees, although aerial observations showed ice thinning at the margins.
+From 1910 to 2000, the terminus advanced about 0.7 miles (1.1 km), averaging 40 feet (12.2 m) per year.
+Between 1966 and 2002, the glacier advanced about 1,800 feet (550 m), averaging 50 feet (15 m) annually.
+This atypical advance is due to the large snow accumulation zone of 30,000 acres (12,140 ha) compared to the ablation zone of 5,000 acres (2,000 ha).
 Read more here and here.
 Explore more of Meares Glacier and Unakwik Inlet here:

 About the background graphic